'Tough' Betsy Johnson adds rural balance to state budget process

 That's what taxpayers should want in a Ways and Means leader, he added.

-Steiner Hayward, a family physician, represents District 17, a largely Beaverton district which includes the Tanasbourne and Rock Creek areas.
-She said she is excited to work with Johnson and said their differing backgrounds and Senate districts will be complementary and good for the state.
+Steiner Hayward, a family physician, said she is excited to work with Johnson.
+She said their differing backgrounds and Senate districts will be complementary and good for the state.
 Johnson has a strong background in business, technology and transportation, while Steiner Hayward's experience has center on health and human services.

 The pair plans to meet together with state officials, advocates and others making budget requests.
 Such meetings will allow the two legislators to hear the same information at the same time, "feed off each other's questions and get the most robust understanding of serious budget requests," Steiner Hayward said.